microsoft/live-share/docs/use/vscode.md

 ![Screenshot that shows the pushpin button.](../media/vscode-pin.png)

 > [!NOTE]
-> If more than one other person is in the collaboration session, you'll be prompted to select the participant who you want to follow.
+> If more than one other person is in the collaboration session, you'll be prompted to select the participant who you want to follow:
 >
 >![Screenshot that shows a list of participants.](../media/vscode-list-collaborators.png)